- Oliver Hirschbiegel

 - Release Date

-Not much happens in Five Minutes of Heaven, but what does happen proves to be moving and at times emotionally devastating.
-Picked up for U.S. distribution by IFC at the Sundance Film Festival, where it won World Cinema Directing and Screenwriting Awards, the film has a quiet way of getting under your skin, but doesn’t amount to much beyond a conflict-resolution drama about some long overdue reconciliation.
+Not much happens in Five Minutes of Heaven, but what does happen proves to be moving and, at times, emotionally devastating.
+Picked up for U.S. distribution by IFC at the Sundance Film Festival, where it won World Cinema Directing and Screenwriting Awards, the film has a quiet way of getting under your skin but doesn’t amount to much beyond a conflict-resolution drama about some long overdue reconciliation.
 The actors, directing, and setting all compel our emotions, but that the story remains so simple is the film’s downfall.

-Playwright Guy Hibbert wrote the screenplay, taking optimistic liberties with the real story to wrap up the events with a nice big bow.
-Having conducted interviews with the real Griffen and Little, Hibbert dwells on the idea that Griffen refused to meet his brother’s murderer, and indeed vowed to kill him if ever they did meet.
+Playwright Guy Hibbert wrote the screenplay, taking optimistic liberties with the real story to wrap up the events with a beautiful big bow.
+Having conducted interviews with the real Griffen and Little, Hibbert dwells on the idea that Griffen refused to meet his brother’s murderer and indeed vowed to kill him if ever they did meet.
 But rather than leave the story where it belongs, in the truth, Hibbert fabricates an ending where the two men punch out their troubles, letting their anger and guilt go in the process, when the reality is much less sanguine.

-U.K. filmmakers seem to have no limit in the ways they can make “the Troubles” dramatic and involving, but a recent influx of films about the conflict, most distributed by IFC, have become increasingly wearisome (but admittedly more welcome than asteroid-hurling-toward-earth or volcano double-features).
+U.K. filmmakers seem to have no limit in the ways they can make “the Troubles” dramatic and involving.
+Still, a recent influx of films about the conflict, most distributed by IFC, have become increasingly wearisome (but admittedly more welcome than asteroid-hurling-toward-earth or volcano double-features).
 But just as Americans are not likely to stop making 9/11 or WWII movies, the Brits and the Irish will probably keep telling these stories.
-Problem is, there are better movies that delve into the Catholic and Protestant war in Ireland, and with more poignancy.
+The problem is, there are better movies that delve into the Catholic and Protestant war in Ireland, and with more poignancy.
 Just this year, Hunger made a bold statement that outshines most others in this category; so consider Five Minutes of Heaven an undemanding treat in comparison to that bold, difficult film.